 Was given so personal tax payments the income tax personal tax uh the property tax that is the person tax payments okay from the income that is received how much you are actually holding or how much you how much actually belongs to you okay how much actually belongs to the households or the individuals that is the personal disposable income that.

-Is from this income we can see the consumption and the saving of the households okay person disposable income we can also write the consumption and saving because now the income that is left with the uh households and individuals after they have given the tax payments after they have given the fines and all okay so that is the.
+Is from this income we can see the consumption and the saving of the households okay person disposable income we can also write the consumption and saving because now the income that is left with the uh households and individuals after they have given the tax payments after they have given the fines and all okay so that

 Non-tax payment we can say the fines are not so after they have given the tax payments what is actually left with them that belongs to them that they can use they will either consume or save so this is the personal disposable income that is the income that is they are holding or belong actually belonging to the households and individuals okay.